austinbhan/supabaseV2Playground/README.md

 DONE 6c: Link fetch-utils function so that button deletes data DONE 6d: Need redirect functinality for creation and deletion form

-7a: Create Edit Form of and Individual Book Data
+7a: Create Edit Form of an Individual Book Data
 7b: The edit form should have an individual entry of the specific id
 7c: That individual entry should be called from a single fetch entry
 7d: Upon form editing, render new data on backend